 After some trial and error, I’ve started to get pretty good at this winter thing!
 But winter can definitely be a struggle for both people and chickens alike!
 We gotta stick together on this!

-So, I’ve created a 4 part mini-series to share aaaalllll of my tips and tricks to keep your backyard chickens happy and healthy this winter!
-Today I’m sharing (drum roll please!) my top four tips for making sure that your chickens stay as healthy and happy as possible this winter!
-So let’s jump right in and get started!
+I’ve created this 4 part mini-series to share aaaalllll of my tips and tricks to keep your backyard chickens happy and healthy this winter!
+Today I’m sharing my top tips to make sure that your chickens stay as healthy and happy as possible this winter!

-Tip 1: Perform regular health checks on your chickens
+Winter Chicken Health Tip #1: Perform regular health checks on your chickens

-Tip 2: Don’t stop checking for mites just because it’s cold outside
+Winter Chicken Health Tip #2: Don’t stop checking for mites just because it’s cold outside

-Tip 3: Provide dust baths when the ground is frozen & covered in snow
+Winter Chicken Health Tip #3: Provide dust baths when the ground is frozen & covered in snow

-Tip 4: Check for frostbite when temps drop
+Winter Chicken Health Tip #4: Check for frostbite when temps drop